sbw70/verification-constraints/labs/nuvl-edge/evidence/README.md

 # NUVL Edge Lab Evidence

-This directory contains the curated evidence supporting the test claims documented in the NUVL Edge Lab.
+This directory contains selected evidence from the NUVL Edge Lab test campaign.

-The evidence set is intentionally selective.
-It is not a complete export of the original development directory, terminal history, generated runtime state, or every experimental run.

-Each included file must support a specific documented result and must be identifiable by filename, test, and SHA-256.

-## What the Evidence Establishes

-The files in this directory support observed behavior from the tested paths, including:
+The evidence supports specific results documented elsewhere in the repository, including:

-- Correct three-endpoint identity and result binding
+- Three-endpoint identity and result binding
 - Mixed accepted and denied fleet outcomes
 - Replay denial after process restart
 - Replay denial after abrupt Raspberry Pi power loss
 - Exactly one accepted result under overlapping attempts
 - Replay denial after a crash following persistent commit
 - Successful retry after a crash before atomic state replacement
-- Fleet service recovery after a shared-boundary power cycle
+- Fleet recovery after a shared-boundary power cycle
-- Documented anomalies, including an endpoint reset required during one restoration sequence
+- Documented recovery anomalies

+The evidence set is intentionally curated.
+It is not a complete copy of the original development directory, terminal history, generated runtime state, or every experimental run.

-Evidence of a successful test does not establish behavior outside the documented topology, configuration, fault point, or PASS criteria.
+A successful test record applies to the documented topology, configuration, fault point, and PASS criteria.
+It does not establish behavior outside those tested conditions.

 ## Directory Contents